comprobo25/comprobo25.github.io/assignments/warmup_project.md

 You may find the [resources page](../useful_resources) useful for completing this assignment.

+## Using the Turtlebot4

+If you are interested in trying out the Turtlebot4, send Paul a note.
+We will be compiling documentation on the [How to Use the Turtlebot4 page](../How to/use_the_turtlebot4).

 ## Intermediate checkpoint

 Halfway through the project you should have the following parts of the project done.